Torteous44/SantaCruz/README.md

 ## Security Note

 Remember to regenerate the Cloudflare API keys before deploying to production, as the current keys in the repository have been exposed.

+# Santa Cruz Archive - Frontend

+This is the frontend for the Santa Cruz Archive application.
+It's a React application that displays historical photographs of Santa Cruz.

+## Setup

+1. Clone this repository
+2. Install dependencies: `npm install`
+3. Configure the environment:
+   - Copy `.env.example` to `.env.development.local` for local development
+   - Set `REACT_APP_API_URL` to your backend API URL
+4. Start the development server: `npm start`

+## Environment Configuration

+The application uses environment variables for configuration:

+- `REACT_APP_API_URL`: URL of the backend API (e.g., `http://localhost:5001/api` or `https://api.example.com/api`)
+- `REACT_APP_USE_MOCK_DATA`: Set to `true` to use mock data when no backend is available

+## Building for Production

+1. Update `.env.production` with your production backend URL
+2. Run `npm run build`
+3. Deploy the contents of the `build` directory to your web hosting service

+## External Backend

+This frontend expects an external backend service with the following endpoints:

+- `GET /api/photos?status=approved`: Get approved photos
+- `GET /api/healthcheck`: Check API health status

+For more information on setting up the backend, refer to the backend repository documentation.

+## Project Structure

+- `src/`: Source code
+  - `components/`: React components
+  - `types/`: TypeScript type definitions
+  - `utils/`: Utility functions
+  - `styles/`: CSS styles
+  - `App.tsx`: Main application component
+- `public/`: Static assets